-- The first two statements are government-wide financial statements that provide both long-term and short-term information about the City's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the government, reporting the City's operations in more detail than the government-wide statements. - The governmental funds statements tell how general government services were financed in the short-term as well as what remains for future spending. - Proprietary fund statements offer short- and long-term Summary financial information about the activities the government operates like businesses. - Fiduciary fund statements provide information about the financial relationships in which the City acts solely as a trustee or agent for the benefit of others, to whom the resources in question belong.
+- The first two statements are government-wide financial • statements that provide both long-term and short-term information about the City's overall financial status. - The remaining statements are fund financial statements that • focus on individual parts of the government, reporting the City's operations in more detail than the government-wide statements. - The governmental funds statements tell how general • government services were financed in the short-term as well as what remains for future spending. - Summary Proprietary fund statements offer short- and long-term ٠ financial information about the activities the government operates like businesses.